junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What happened?
 Why are you..."
 Too many questions rush to his throat, choking him wordless.
 Dean wipes his face, trying to steady himself.
 "Are you okay?"
 He ends up asking.

 Cas's eyes are wide and bloodied, black circles around them paint his whole face pale and sunken.
 Bruises and bloodstains decorate on top, making it so difficult to look at him.
-Even his whole figure looks not solid, a little like ghostly translucent.
+Even his whole figure does not look solid, a little like ghostly translucent.
 He's thin and faint, but he doesn't stop staring at Dean.
 In fact, he doesn't even blink, as if every single blink is a waste of time taken from looking at Dean.

-"I just wanted to see you one last time."
-Cas says quietly, with difficulty.
+"I just wanted to see you one last time," Cas says quietly, with difficulty.
 His voice rough.

 "I'm dying," he thinks for a second, correcting himself.
 "I might already be dead, my body on Earth, I mean.
 I'm not sure."

 "How?"
 Dean holds his shoulder, helping him move into his room, lying on his bed.
 If Cas keeps dying on his bed, he might stop liking his memory foam very soon.
 One idle thread of his mind thinks.
-"Sam and I should have fixed the Heaven and everyone here.
+"Sam and I should have fixed Heaven and everyone here.
 Why aren't you healed?"

 "Perhaps because I wasn't in Heaven?"
-Cas leans down on his bed, grasping on Dean's hand and not letting go.
+Cas leans down on his bed, grasping Dean's hand and not letting go.
 But even his strongest grip is loose, Dean can so easily draw his hand out.
 He does not.
 He holds Cas's hands, feeling his heart being shredded into hundreds of millions of broken pieces.

-After everything they've done, how come he still can't save one person he really want to save?
+After everything they've done, how come he still can't save one person he really wants to save?
 It's not fair.

 "What can I do?"
 Dean croaks, devastated.
 "Tell me how to fix this.
 Tell me I can save you."